JeanJacquesRousseau/musicplz/README.md

 alias musicplz ='python /home/<your own path>/.../musicplz.py'
 `

-5. You can now write musicplz in terminal to have the links in youtube_links.txt be downloaded!

-All the youtube links inside the file youtube_links.txt will be and erased from youtube_links.txt to be written in downloaded_links.txt as they are downloaded.
+5. You can now write musicplz in terminal to have the links in youtube_links.txt be downloadede All the youtube links inside the file youtube_links.txt will be and erased from youtube_links.txt to be written in downloaded_links.txt as they are downloaded.